Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Tracking with ML -based Prediction and Association Networks

-As for SANT, the cross-entropy cost function calculates the cross-entropy loss between network predictions $\hat{y}_{i,j}$ and target values $y_{i.j}$ for the unique assignment task for mutually exclusive classes.
-The already introduced one-hot vector is used to represent the class in binary form in a vector and thus generate a 1-to-$O_{\max}$ code.
+The assignment classes result from the described index class 1 to 16 and additional degrees of freedom.
+One degree of freedom of the assignment represents the case that no measurement exists, another that the measurement should not be assigned.
+As for SANT, the cross-entropy cost function calculates the cross-entropy loss between network predictions $\hat{y}_{i,j}$ and target values $y_{i,j}$ for the unique assignment task for mutually exclusive classes.
+The introduced $O_{\max}=288$-dimensional vector is used to represent the class in binary form.
 The following formula is used to calculate the cross-entropy loss values for each timestamp $t$:

-Then, all scalars obtained per timestamp are summarized and divided by the number of samples $N$ of a mini-batch for the cost function:
+Note that the elements of the one-hot vectors $\hat{y}_{i, j} \in \{0,1\}$ denote if track $i$ is associated to \ac{SO} $j $.
+Then, all scalars obtained per timestamp are summarized and divided by the number of samples $N$ of a minibatch for the cost function:

 \paragraph{Network architecture} The schematic representation Fig. {\ref{pic::MantaArch}} shows the developed network architecture for the simultaneous association of a large number of sensor objects to a large number of tracks.
 This is what we call a \ac{MANTa}.